tvendelin/pyproject_boilerplate/README.md

 make dist
 make upload
 ```

+Do not add `install` target as it will interfere with Debian tools.

 This gives teams/developers more flexibility over which tools to use, reducing disputes like
 `unittest` over `pytest` or `setuptools` over `poetry`.